Installation

 <figure><img src="/files/3aef2f5335c292e9cfd5d869eb956527b2a6d243" alt=""><figcaption></figcaption></figure>

-Then we copy the SSH URL of the remote repository:
+Then copy the **HTTPS URL** of the remote repository (default method):

 <figure><img src="/files/6bf1d8ef348fa15f176cf3bf8549155e3cbbad04" alt="" width="375"><figcaption></figcaption></figure>